yablochko8/color-finder-semantic-search/COOKBOOK.md

-# Semantic Search in 14 Easy Steps
+# Build Your Own Color Search Engine

-### How to create a semantic search engine for colors (or anything else) using Supabase and Mistral or OpenAI
+### How to create a semantic search engine for colors (or anything else) using Supabase and an embedding provider such as OpenAI or Mistral

 When I saw this [post on Hacker News](https://news.ycombinator.com/item?id=44317291) I was intrigued by the reference to a dataset of 30,000 named colors.